How to make a cubby from an old drawer

 I placed them on top of each other to see if my cubby organizer idea would work…and I was happy to see that it totally would!
 Sa-weet!

 Rummaging through my scrap pile, I found a fence board and some mdf, both were 1/2” thick and 5 1/2” wide, which was perfect, love it when that happens. 🙂 I measured my drawers and figured out that I wanted 6 cubbies in each drawer, which would equal 12 total.

-After everything was sanded I quickly escaped the freezing cold to my warm kitchen. 🙂 I started adding the cubbies in the first drawer.
+I started adding the cubbies in the first drawer.
 After measuring and marking on the drawer where to place everything I glued and nailed on the bottom dividers and the shelf board.

 When I added the dividers to my second drawer, I clamped it to the first drawer to use as a reference to make sure the dividers would be lined up perfectly (left) then I glued and nailed them in.
 You can see on the two right photos that I am toenailing the dividers into the shelf boards, this is basically driving the nail in at an angle, because the nail gun can not fit into the cubbies.